starwards/starwards.github.io/_drafts/epsilon-saga.md

 > In software engineering, a project fork happens when developers take a copy of source code from one software package and start independent development on it, creating a distinct and separate piece of software.
 --[Wikipedia](https://en.wikipedia.org/wiki/Fork_(software_development))

 We knew that it was going to be hard to maintain a fork.
-It takes considerable effort to continue development of a fork, all the while addressing the changes in the original project.
+It takes considerable effort to continue developing a fork, all the while addressing the changes in the original project.
 The more changes one makes in a fork, the harder it is to maintain it.

-We naturally started out by adding the much-needed support of large maps, and then went on to copy many features from tdelc.
+We naturally started by adding the much-needed support of large maps, and then went on to copy many features from tdelc.
 It was a very productive week for us.

 But then we had to address some auxiliary issues, like figuring out how to build a working game application and a good development cycle.
 So we built some [release tools](https://github.com/amir-arad/EmptyEpsilon-build-scripts), and later published a popular [developer guide](https://gist.github.com/amir-arad/169993b47e97034277e0e5dfe18b1397) to help other developers set up their environment.
 All the while we kept offering [bug fixes](https://github.com/daid/EmptyEpsilon/pull/557) and [updates](https://github.com/daid/EmptyEpsilon/pull/591) to the original project.